-Welcome to the February 21, 2016 edition of Sunday Scratchups: Your weekly recipe from scratch around grocery store matchups, coupons, and sales.
-Earlier this week, SavingStar was offering Morton salt for free after rebate — how kind.
-And how do you make your free salt even better?
+Welcome to the February 21, 2016 edition of Sunday Scratchups: Your weekly recipe from scratch around grocery store sales and affordable ingredients.
+Earlier this week, SavingStar was offering Morton salt for free after rebate — how kind of them, right?
+But how do you make your free salt even better?
 By turning it into seasoned salt, of course!

 Homemade Seasoned Salt

 1/2 tsp chili powder